Adipa-G/azure-experiments/azure-container-apps-in-vnet-behind-apim-and-app-gateway/Readme.md

 ## Setting up
 ### Generating the certificate chain

 Since this setup uses a private dns zone, first we need to generate certificate chain in order to communicate between application gateway, API Management service and the container application.
 The certificate common name should match the private DNS name.
 In this instance we use the DNS name as `vnet.internal`.
-Because of this we generate a root certificate with common name `internal`, a wildcard certificate with a common name `*.vnet.internal`, and a certificate for APIM service with common name `apim.vnet.internal`.
-The certificate common names should match the DNS name in order to establish the communication between Application Gateway, APIM service and the Container applications.
+Because of this we generate a root certificate with common name `internal`, a wildcard certificate with a common name `*.vnet.internal`.

 Pre generated certificates are located in `\bicep\certs` folder.
 All passwords for these certificates are set to `1234`